yifeifrank/Awesome-LLM-for-Political-Science/README.md

 - Agent-based treatment

 ### Political Science for LLM
 - **Alignment**: Addressing cultural biases and aligning large language models with human values.
-For more details, refer to the paper on cultural alignment [here](https://doi.org/10.1093/pnasnexus/pgae346).
+  Cultural bias and cultural alignment of large language models[Paper](https://doi.org/10.1093/pnasnexus/pgae346).
 - Benchmarking: Establishing standards to evaluate the performance of LLMs in political contexts.

 ## LLM as Tool